GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/AquiferBoundaryCondition.rst

 * `pressureInfluenceFunctionName`: the name of the table providing the dimensionless pressure as a function of dimensionless time.
 This table must be defined as a **TableFunction** in the **Functions** block of the XML file.
 If this optional parameter is omitted, a default pressure influence table is used.

-* `setNames`: the names of the face sets on which the boundary condition is applied.
+* `setNames`: the names of the face sets on which the aquifer boundary condition is applied.

 .. note::
-   Following the GEOSX convention, the z coordinate is increasing going upward.
-This convention must be taken into account when providing the `aquiferElevation` (in other words, this is not a depth).
+   Following the GEOSX convention, the z-coordinate is increasing upward.
+This convention must be taken into account when providing the `aquiferElevation`.
+In other words, the z-value is not a depth.

 The full list of parameters is provided below: